Animal Welfare Fund - Grants Program

-The small grants program is designed to provide up to $10,000 (GST Free) to not-for-profit organisations for small projects that benefit the welfare of companion animals.
-The program is not reliant on any matching cash contribution for an application to be successful.
+The small grants program is designed to provide up to $10,000 (GST free) for projects that benefit the welfare of companion animals.
+The program is not reliant on any matching cash contribution from the organisation for an application to be successful.

-The large grants program will provide grants from $10,001 up to $50,000 (GST inclusive) to not-for-profit organisations for projects that benefit the welfare of companion animals.
-Preference will be given to projects that leverage off other projects and/or to which some financial co-funding or in-kind contribution can be made by the project proponent to the funds being sought.
+The large grants program provides grants from $10,001 up to $50,000 (GST free) for projects that benefit the welfare of companion animals.
+Preference is given to projects that leverage off other projects and/or to which some financial co-funding or in-kind contribution can be made by the project proponent to the funds being sought.

 Consideration will be given to applications covering the following areas:

-- Animal relief services and use of facilities to the community during an emergency;
+- animal relief services and use of facilities for the community during an emergency